 What Could Have Been: We could have had a dogfighting scene and a few others, but they went on the cutting room floor as the film's deadline grew closer and closer.

 Some wonder what the film might have been like if Miyazaki had been given one more month, though some doubt it'd have been that different.
+(Reed Nelson's commentary track on the Discotek release does outline how a few of these unmade scenes would have gone.)
 Though there could have been less Stock Footage, at least; it's likely Miyazaki prefers to avoid using that technique if at all possible.